Jérez del Marquesado: Economy

-Historical Patrimony
+Historical patrimony

-Its urban center houses is form by an important set of Moorish houses, mills and the remains of two medieval fortifications, as well as one of the Mudejar churches.
+Its urban center houses is formed by an important set of Moorish houses, mills and the remains of two medieval fortifications, as well as one of the Mudejar churches.
 There are remains of a fortress from the Nasrid period and of several medieval fortresses, all of them in a rectangular shape.
 There are also remains of Arab baths next to the Mudejar church.
-Subsequent are the "Cruz blanca de las eras", next to the "pond", water tank for the irrigation of its fertile orchards, commemoration of the visit of the Catholic Monarchs in 1489 and the Mudejar church of the 16th century with an excellent coffered ceiling of this time and a cover mix of Christian tastes and Moorish reminiscences in the use of brick.
+Subsequent are the "Cruz blanca de las eras", next to the "pond", a water tank for the irrigation of its fertile orchards, commemoration of the visit of the Catholic Monarchs in 1489 and the Mudejar church of the 16th century with a coffered ceiling of this time and a cover mix of Christian tastes and Moorish reminiscences in the use of brick.

 Tourism and nature

-The main attraction of Jérez del Marquesado it is not only its urban centre.
-The location at the foot of Sierra Nevada and its national park offers the visitor the possibility of carrying out a multitude of activities: For instance, Climbs to Picón de Jérez, the summit of the region, with more than 3000 meters high.
-Furthermore, walks through its chestnut forest are others tourist attractions.
+The main attraction of Jérez del Marquesado is not only its urban centre.
+Its location at the foot of the Sierra Nevada and its national park offer visitors a multitude of activities, such as climbs to Picón de Jérez, the summit of the region, more than 3000 meters high.
+Walks through its chestnut forest are another tourist attraction.

 Gastronomy

-The history of Jérez del Marquesado has resulted in a wide range of typical foods.
-For instance, Migas accompanied by fresh fruit.
-The cod rin-ran, the corn flour gruel, or the empedrao, among others.
-Desserts such as fried milk or pestiños.
-And liqueurs like the mistela, made with grape juice, aguardiente and spices from the area.
+The history of Jérez del Marquesado has resulted in a wide range of typical foods, such as migas accompanied by fresh fruit.
+Others include cod rin-ran, the corn flour gruel, and the empedrao.
+Desserts include fried milk or pestiños.
+Liqueurs include mistela, made with grape juice, aguardiente and spices from the area.